daarnolducsd/ep5book/docs/03-week3.md

 This data has a lot of possibilities and we have explored only a small portion of it.
 In this final section let's think about a few more possible questions to explore.

 First, we have focused on one place: San Diego.
 But we can look at how this test finds different results across different areas.
 If we find different results, we can ask why?
-What factors predict high levels of discriminatory behavior.
+What factors predict high levels of discriminatory behavior?
 Are there policies that could be used to reduce discriminatory behavior?

 Second, we have focused on the initial decision to stop a driver.
 There could be discrimination at other stages of the stop.
 For example, are police officers more likely to search for contraband if the driver is a minority?
 This is something the researchers at the Stanford Open Policing Project have explored.
 Below is a figure from the SOPP website that shows search rates by race across different U.S.